wadmp/wadmp.github.io/src/gen3/tutorials/device/README.md

 1. Select "Dashboard" on the Title Panel menu.

-2. Click the "Add devices" action button on the Filter Panel.
+2. Click the "Add Devices" action button on the Filter Panel.

 ![Claim Device](./add_device.png)